 Get exclusive member benefits & effect social change.
 Join Today

 Varicose veins, also known as varicoses or varicosities, occur when your veins become enlarged, dilated, and overfilled with blood.
-Varicose veins are often painful and have a bluish-purple or red color.
-Often, varicose veins appear swollen and raised.
+Varicose veins typically appear swollen and raised, and have a bluish-purple or red color.
+They are often painful.

 The condition is very common, especially in women.
-Half of all Americans over the age of 50 have varicose veins.
+Around 25 percent of all adults have varicose veins.
 In most cases, varicose veins appear on the lower legs.

-Varicose veins occur when your vein isn’t functioning properly.
-Veins have one-way valves that prevent blood from flowing backwards.
-When these valves fail, blood begins to collect in the vein rather than continuing toward your heart.
-Varicose veins often affect the legs because they are the farthest from the heart and gravity makes it harder for the blood to flow upward.
+Varicose veins occur when veins aren’t functioning properly.
+Veins have one-way valves that prevent blood from flowing backward.
+When these valves fail, blood begins to collect in the veins rather than continuing toward your heart.
+The veins then enlarge.
+Varicose veins often affect the legs.
+The veins there are the farthest from your heart, and gravity makes it harder for the blood to flow upward.

 Some potential causes for varicose veins include:

-The primary symptom of varicose veins is highly visible, misshapen veins, usually on the legs.
-You may also have pain, swelling, heaviness, and aches in the legs.
+The primary symptoms of varicose veins are highly visible, misshapen veins, usually on your legs.
+You may also have pain, swelling, heaviness, and achiness over or around the enlarged veins.

 Your doctor will likely examine your legs and visible veins while you’re sitting or standing to diagnose varicose veins.
 They may ask you about any pain or symptoms you’re having.

 Your doctor may also want to do an ultrasound to check your blood flow.
-This is a non-invasive test that uses high-frequency sound waves.
-It allows your doctor to see how the blood is flowing in your veins.
+This is a noninvasive test that uses high-frequency sound waves.
+It allows your doctor to see how blood is flowing in your veins.

-Less commonly, an angiogram may be used to further assess your veins.
-During the angiogram, your doctor injects a special dye into your legs and X-rays are taken of the area.
+Depending on the location, a venogram may be done to further assess your veins.
+During this test, your doctor injects a special dye into your legs and takes X-rays of the area.
 The dye appears on the X-rays, giving your doctor a better view of how your blood is flowing.

-Tests such as an ultrasound or angiogram help ensure that another disorder like a blood clot or a blockage is not causing the pain and swelling in your legs.
+Tests such as ultrasounds or venograms help ensure that another disorder like a blood clot or a blockage isn’t causing the pain and swelling in your legs.

 In general, doctors are conservative when treating varicose veins.
 You’ll probably be advised to make changes to your lifestyle, instead of trying more aggressive treatments.

-The following changes can help prevent varicose veins from forming:
+The following changes may help prevent varicose veins from forming or becoming worse:

-If you already have varicose veins, you should take the steps above to prevent new varicose veins.
+If you already have varicose veins, you should take these steps to prevent new varicose veins.
 You should also elevate your legs whenever you’re resting or sleeping.

-Your doctor may advise you to wear special compression pantyhose or stockings.
-These place pressure on your legs in a good way, so the blood can flow more easily to your heart.
+Your doctor may advise you to wear special compression socks or stockings.
+These place enough pressure on your legs so that blood can flow more easily to your heart.
+They also decrease swelling.